Lokaltog/baba-core/README.rst

    grammar.
 These sentences will be available as functions in the exported grammar object.

 #.
-Congratulations, you've just created a garbage text generator!
+Congratulations, you've just created a text generator!

    Hit the export button to get the final JS source code.
 The JS code can be used as a CommonJS or AMD module, or directly in the browser via the ``window.Baba``